Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Precision Medicine, COVID-19, Statistical Framework to Support Clinical Decisions

 We can then make predictions based upon the following further decomposition:

-The distribution of $Y_{1 \spacedColon T}$ is Gaussian conditional on $T, W_{T}, X$, so it is clear how to compute the first term in \eqref{eq:aki_decomp}.
-We show how to compute the second term in the Appendix.
+When, after the appropriate transformation, the conditional distribution of $Y_{1 \spacedColon T}$ is reasonably approximated by a Gaussian distribution, it is clear how to compute the first term on the right hand side in \eqref{eq:aki_decomp}.
+The second term is also easily obtained as shown in the {Appendix} \ref{appn:dynam_prediction}.

-In words, the left side is the distribution of clinical interest: the probability of the events and biomarkers in the future for an at-risk patient given his observations up to day $t$.
-It is decomposed into three terms: 1) the probability distribution of the future biomarker process given the event is of type $W_{T}$ on event day $T$ and the observed biomarker process; 2) the probability of each of the possible event on each future day given only the baseline biomarkers and patient characteristics; and 3) the probability distribution of the entire observed biomarker process $Y_{1:t}$ given that the event is of type $W_{T}$ on event day $T$.
-In the \hyperref[appn]{Appendix}, we specify the decomposition using standard conditioning arguments.
+In words, the right hand side shows that to predict future biomarkers and events, we must estimate three terms: 1) the probability distribution of the future biomarker process given the event type $W_{T}$ and day $T$ and given the observed biomarker process to date $Y_{1:t}$; 2) the probability of each event on each future day given only the baseline biomarkers and patient characteristics; and 3) the probability distribution of the observed biomarker history $Y_{1:t}$ given that the event is of type $W_{T}$ on event day $T$.
+In the {Appendix} \ref{appn:dynam_prediction}, we justify the decomposition using standard conditioning arguments.

-As we detail in the sections that follow, we can provide the clinician with both graphical and numeric displays of her patient's future risks and update them with each additional day of observation from either the prospective or retrospective models.
+As detailed in the sections that follow, we can provide the clinician with both graphical and numerical displays of her patient's future risks and update them with each additional day of biomarker observation from either the prospective or retrospective models.
 In the retrospective model, we show how implementation is relatively easy because estimating the first term can be done with standard discrete-time competing risks methods.
 And the second term corresponds to a retrospective model of the biomarker data given the event types and times.
 Bowring et al. studied the biomarker distributions just before the onset of the event and their relationships to baseline covariates \cite{bowring2021}.

-The prospective modeling approach is more common, but retrospective approach has also been used to positive effect in other related problems.
-Sliced inverse regression (SIR) is one such example, where the goal is to identify and fit a relatively small number of linear combinations of a large number of potential predictors \cite{duanli1991}.
-A simple way to think of SIR is that it finds a small number of summary variables $U(X)$ such that the distribution of the response variable is independent of $X$ given these summaries.
-SIR corresponds to modeling $X$ given $Y$ rather than $Y$ given $X$.
-Jiang, Yu and Wang extended the SIR approach for application to longitudinal predictors as in our problem \cite{jiangyuwang2014}.
-Their focus is on the theory of this approach in the context of continuous outcome variable, not competing risks.
+The prospective modeling approach is more common, but the retrospective approach has also been beneficial in other related problems which will be discussed in more details in the {Appendix} \ref{appnB:model_retro}.